biblius/validify/README.md

 ## Traits

-Validify is built around 3 simple traits:
+Validify is built around 3 traits:

 - Validate
 - Modify
-- Validify
+- Validify (Validate + Modify)

 These traits should theoretically never have to be implemented manually.

 As their names suggest, the first two traits perform validation and modification, while the third combines those 2 actions into a single one - `validify`.

-The traits contain a single function which is constructed based on struct annotations when deriving them.
+The traits contain a single function which is constructed based on field annotations when deriving them.

 ## Payload